eightrix/eightrix/README.md

 - 💞️ I’m looking to collaborate on open-source, proprietary and community-based projects
 - 📫 How to reach me: @eightrix here and @the8rix on X
 - 😄 Pronouns: he/him/his
-- ⚡ Fun fact: Ability to play every musical intrument after learning to play just one
+- ⚡ Fun fact: Ability to play musical intruments after learning to play just one

 <!---
 eightrix/eightrix is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.